 end of post … please share it!

-- 8GB system memory for basic multitasking - Adequate high-bandwidth RAM to smoothly run multiple applications and browser tabs all at once.
-256GB solid...
+- RAM is upgraded to 8GB memory for multitasking Adequate high-bandwidth RAM to smoothly run multiple applications and browser tabs all at once.

 - Hard Drive is upgraded to 256GB SSD provides massive storage space for huge files, so that you can store important digital data and work your way...

 - Intel Quad Core N5000 4 Core 4 Threads 4MB 1.1GHz Base Frequency, Burst Frequency up to 2.7GHz (No DVD Drive)